Sradelat/PersonalBudget/README.md

 # My Personal Budget Calculator
-*Project complete but will need updates.
-It's all for my wife.*
+*Project complete but will receive updates because it's for my wife.*

 This project is for practical personal use, but it is also a display of my work.